informatics-isi-edu/hatrac/REST-API.md

     Content-Type: content_type
     Content-Length: N
     Content-MD5: hash_value
+    ETag: etag_value

     ...content...

 The optional `Content-MD5` header MUST be present if it was supplied during object creation and MAY be present if the service computes missing checksums in other cases.

+It is RECOMMENDED that a Hatrac server return an `ETag` indicating the version of the _content_ returned to the client.

 Typical GET error responses would be:
+  - **304 Not Modified**: the _etag value_ supplied in the `If-None-Match` header matches the current object version on the server.
   - **401 Unauthorized**: the client is not authenticated and anonymous retrieval of such an object is not supported.
   - **403 Forbidden**: the client is authenticated but does not have